sBondoc/OAI-Summer-2019/pages/lessons/lesson-01.md

 moveForward();
 ```

 Notice the semicolons (`;`) at the ends of the lines.
 These are necessary; don't forget to add them when editing in text mode.
-The program might still run in AppLab, but later on you'll need to be really cognizant about syntax.
+The program might still run in AppLab, but later on you'll need to be really cognizant about syntax as you progress with other development platforms and languages.

-Executing this code should yield the following end result:
+Executing the above code should yield the following end result:

 ![01](https://raw.githubusercontent.com/sBondoc/OAI-Summer-2019/master/assets/lesson-01/01.png "Final display.")